-In our computations, we model a decision-maker that seeks a path with minimal VaR and robust to interruptions in the arcs (corresponding to traffic incidents or attacks by an adversary).
+In this section we test the effectiveness of the proposed inequalities for the interdiction problem \eqref{eq:robustConicQuadraticProblem} discussed in Section~\ref{sec:robust}.
+In our computations, we model a decision-maker that seeks a path with minimal value-at-risk.
+After the decision-maker decides on a path, an adversary may attack a limited number of \del{times some} arcs on the path, increasing the expectation and/or covariance of travel times/costs.

 The feasible region $X$ is given by path constraints on a $40\times 40$ grid network.
-There is a potential adverse event corresponding to each arc, and each event results in an increase in the nominal duration and variance of that arc: in particular, for $i=1,\ldots,n$, $a_i\sim U[0,2]e^i$, where $e^i$ is the vector which has value $1$ in the $i$-th position and $0$ elsewhere, and the $i$-th row and column of $Q_i$ is drawn from $U[0,2]$ and $Q_i$ has 0 entries elsewhere.
+There is a potential adverse event corresponding to each arc, and each event results in an increase in the nominal duration/cost and variance of that arc: in particular, for $i=1,\ldots,n$, $a_i\sim U[0,2]e^i$, where $e^i$ is the vector which has value $1$ in the $i$-th position and $0$ elsewhere, and the $i$-th row and column of $Q_i$ is drawn from $U[0,2]$ and $Q_i$ has 0 entries elsewhere.
 Each element of the nominal cost vector $a_0$ is drawn from $U[0,1]$, and the squared roots of every diagonal element of $Q_0$ are also generated from $U[0,1]$.
 The parameter $\Omega$ is set as in Section~\ref{sec:computationalNondiagonal}.

-Table~\ref{tab:robustPath} shows the results for different values of $\alpha$ and the parameter controlling the robustness $b$.
-Observe that strengthened polymatroid cuts \eqref{eq:polymatroidRotatedConstrained} results in a better root improvement of 55\% -- compared to 30--37\% achieved by default CPLEX.
-Moreover, when using the strengthened inequalities, 37 instances are solved to optimality, while default CPLEX is able to solve only 22 instances.
-We also see that in these path instances, the polymatroid inequalities \eqref{eq:polymatroidRotated} that do not exploit additional problem constraints result in longer solution times than \texttt{cpx} (despite better root improvements).
-On the other hand, the strengthened polymatroid inequalities proposed in Section~\ref{sec:constrained} are effective both in reducing the integrality gaps and solution times.
+Table~\ref{tab:robustPath} shows the results for different values of $\alpha$ and the parameter controlling the number of attacks $\Gamma$, and Figure~\ref{fig:profileInterdiction} shows the corresponding performance profile.
+Observe that the \texttt{strengthened} cuts result in a better root improvement of 55\% -- compared to 30--37\% achieved by default CPLEX.
+Moreover, when using the \texttt{strengthened} inequalities, 37 instances are solved to optimality, while default CPLEX is able to solve only 22 instances.
+We also see that in these path instances, the \texttt{polymatroid} inequalities result in longer solution times than \texttt{cpx} (despite better root improvements).
+On the other hand, the \texttt{strengthened} inequalities are effective both in reducing the integrality gaps and solution times.